 This course is accredited by the Royal Institution of Chartered Surveyors (RICS), Chartered Institute of Civil Engineering Surveyors (ICES) and the Chartered Institute of Building (CIOB).

 We are currently seeking accreditation from the Board of Quantity Surveying Profession of Malaysia (BQSM).

-We arrange regular site visits and industry field trips in and around Bristol throughout the course so you can consider construction related topics in the field.
-We arrange residential field trips, which are subsidised by the Department.
+Regular site visits and industry field trips in and around Bristol help you consider construction related topics in the field.
+We also arrange residential field trips, which are subsidised by the department.

-In your final year, we arrange an international field trip, usually to Berlin, where you can visit a construction site and hear presentations from local industry.
+An international field trip, usually to Berlin, where you will visit a construction site and hear presentations from local industry.

-- Study and collaborate with classmates in our new 'Hive' lounge and open computing area.
+Study and collaborate on group assignments in our dedicated Hive lounge and open computing area.

 Careers / Further study

 A shortage of professionals with this combination of knowledge and skills means you'll be in high demand with employers.

 You'll have a wide choice of careers to go into.
 These include professional quantity surveying, commercial management, project and facilities management, value and risk management, procurement management, arbitration and dispute resolution, capital allowances and tax consultancy, property development, construction manufacturing, and supply.

 Our graduates have gone on to work for construction partners including Aecom, Interserve, Wilmott-Dixon and Balfour Beatty.
 Others work in the public sector, specifically with local authorities.